 “We think that the bank’s asset quality and earnings may lead to negative rating actions,” said Geeta Chugh.

-Even the government –owned banks are at high risk of downgrades because of high sharing of corporate and small enterprise loans.
+Even the government-owned banks are at high risk of downgrades because of high sharing of corporate and small enterprise loans.
 On 15, July RBI gave indications that Indian rupee hit a new low against US dollar.
-This will keep high interest rates till rupee stabilizes.
+This will keep high-interest rates till rupee stabilizes.

 “Rates will drop definitely in the future, but not until such time as there is volatility in the exchange rate is contained,” said Duvvuri Subbarao, the Governor.

-The central bank’s state that stability in currency is a precondition to roll back the tightening measures may make higher interest rates last a few quarters instead of few days.
-Shikha Sharma, MD & CEO, Axis bank said,” if it remains like this for a long time, then it will translate into higher rates.”
-Prolonged tightening would outcome in a rise in cost of funds for banks.
+The central bank’s state that stability in currency is a precondition to roll back the tightening measures may make higher interest rates last a few quarters instead of a few days.
+Shikha Sharma, MD & CEO, Axis Bank said,” if it remains like this for a long time, then it will translate into higher rates.”
+Prolonged tightening would outcome in a rise in the cost of funds for banks.

 |Apply Online For|

 |REMINDER SERVICES||SIP CALCULATOR|